-§ 2.2-1202 Annual Salary Survey Review annually to determine where discrepancies in compensation exist between the public and private sector and report to the Governor and General Assembly by December 15.
-Lack of information available to decision-makers on the salaries of state employees.
+§ 2.2-1202 - Annual Salary Survey - Review Commonwealth salaries annually to determine where discrepancies in compensation exist between the public and private sector.
+Report findings to the Governor and General Assembly by December 15.

-§ 2.2-1201(7) Application Form Design and utilize an application form, which also includes information on prior volunteer work performed by applicant.
-Inability to recruit qualified applicants for state jobs. §2.2-2817.1 Alternate work schedules Requires each agency to develop policy on alternate work schedules and
+§ 2.2-1201(7) - Application Form -Design and utilize an employment application form that also includes information on prior volunteer work performed by applicant.